- What is commercial flood insurance policy?

 What is the NFIP?

-The NFIP is simply the National Flood Insurance Program.
-FEMA runs this program and sells federally backed flood insurance in communities and states that adopt and enforce floodplain management ordinances designed to reduce flooding.
+The National Flood Insurance Program (NFIP) is operated by FEMA, which runs this program and sells federally backed flood insurance in communities and states that adopt and enforce floodplain management ordinances designed to reduce flooding.